Greator

 This derivation does not come by chance: jealousy leads in the long run to inner bitterness and sometimes even takes on pathological features.

-Jealousy can appear in any interpersonal relationship.
-For example, at a young age we are jealous of the siblings who get more attention from their parents.
+What else is jealousy?
+Jealousy can arise in any interpersonal relationship.
+At a young age, for example, we are jealous of siblings who get more attention from their parents.
 Jealousy within a friendship is also not uncommon.
-However, when we talk about jealousy in general, we usually mean the conflict within a couple relationship.
+However, when we talk about jealousy in general, we are usually referring to conflict within a couple's relationship.

 Someone who is jealous feels set back by someone close to them because they have paid more attention to another person than they have to themselves.
 This is usually experienced as very painful.
 We begin to fight against this third person, who has become Relationship urged to hold a grudge.
 Jealousy goes hand in hand with missing Affection and love.